-Individuals and groups “adopt” a stream segment for regular monitoring from June-August every year (one observation per month).
-The LRWP hosts visual habitat training sessions in May and provides supplies and support to our civic scientist volunteer monitors.
-Monitors note significant trash or erosion issues, the presence of invasive species, and observe the need for restoration.
-Volunteers are asked to commit to a full season (May-August).
-If the group is interested we are happy to help organize stream clean-ups, invasives removal, and to help plan for restoration work.
+Individuals and groups “adopt” a stream segment for regular monitoring from June-August every year (1-2 observations per season).
+We host training sessions in May and provide supplies and support to volunteers.
+In addition to collecting stream data, monitors note significant trash or erosion issues, the presence of invasive species, and observe the need for restoration.

 Every Thursday during the summer we monitor Raritan River recreation access points to provide information about the safety of recreating in the water in these areas.
 More info is up on our pathogens monitoring page.

 Other Civic Science studies in the Lower Raritan Watershed